dustinpfister/blog_posts/_posts/js-json-parse.md

 So then here I have a basic example of the JSON parse method where I am reading a JSON file, parsing the JSON file into an object, and updating the state of that object.
 Once I have an updated state of the object I am then using the JSON.stringify method to create a string from that object, and then write this new state back to the file.

 ## 3 - Client side javaScript examples of the JSON parse method

+There is covering the very basics of the JSON parse method by itself, and there is then going over a few quick examples of the JSON parse method in a nodejs environment.
+However in this section I will now be going over at least one if not more examples of the JSON parse method in a client side javaScript environment.

 ### 3.1 - A simple textarea element example